chriskrycho/v5.chriskrycho.com/site/journal/twitter-bots-and-decline.md

 <aside>

 Now, I very specifically chose to write “as Stephen made it on air” above: Speaking extemporaneously about things like this is *hard*.
 Stephen may or may not actually think *exactly* that phrase.
-So take what follows as my disagreement with what he said, but recognizing that I’m interested here primarily in critiquing the idea—whether or not *Stephen* holds it, *lots* of people do.
+So take this line of critiques as my disagreement with *what he said*… but recognize that I’m interested here primarily in critiquing the idea, and not at all in claiming Stephen thinks exactly this.
+Whether or not *Stephen* holds this idea, *lots* of people do.
 One reason I suspect Stephen may *not* hold it is because this way of describing bots specifically and software generally is one we have both critiqued on air in the past!

 </aside>